11 Most Popular Tools for Logging and Monitoring API Calls

 5 - Checkly

 Checkly is a very new player in the logging software scene, but it brings a lot to the table.
+Checkly provides insights into key metrics such as response times and error rates, crucial for evaluating API performance.
 Beyond its powerful synthetic monitoring and API logging, it also allows for deep contextual inspection, diving into payload, responses, headers, and more.
+Latency, which refers to the time delay between API request and response time, is another critical metric Checkly helps to monitor.
 This amount of logging and API analytics provide a great amount of context and can improve your visibility quite significantly through application performance monitoring.
 Pricing is relatively simple and follows a freemium model – that being said, more complex environments might quickly run above the relatively modest 10,000 API calls in the free plan, and the custom plan may have higher costs compared to something that is self-hosted.

 Benefits